Artist Collection #3: Katrina MCPHERSON

 Inspired by stories told by the landscapes of South Uist in Scotland’s Outer Hebrides, The Time It Takes is a collaborative work where dance and camera are entirely improvised, the relationships, narratives and emotional arc of the work being created through the intricate interaction of on-screen performance, mise-en-scene, camera framing, editing and soundtrack.

-Directors/ Katrina MCPHERSON / Natalie BARUA / Owa BARUA / Simon ELLIS
+Directors/ Katrina MCPHERSON / Simon FILDES

 UK /